 Our hope is to serve those that have served, help those that have helped and honor those that have served this country with honor.
 We look to educate young people by sharing the life experiences that we have lived and above all create a more positive lifestyle for all veterans.
 As you take a tour of the site we hope that you will find information that is informative, interesting, and beneficial to you and other veterans that you may come in contact with.
 Pass it along to help others as we all work to keep this nation a wonderful free place to live.

 Join us every Monday at 12 noon on AM Channel 1350 or FM Channel 104.7 for the Vets Speak radio program.
-NABVETS members will be live and on air to the public talking about programs and points of interest to our veteran community.
-Listeners are welcome to call with comments on the topic at hand by dialing 502.776.1350.
+D.J.
+TK and NABVETS members will be live and on air for the public.
+You are welcome to call in and speak about programs and points of interest to our veteran community and our community in general.
+Just dial 502.776.1350 to call in and ask you questions or add your suggestions and informaiton to the topic at hand.
 Make sure to set that dial and tune in each week.

 Here is just one example of a verterans experence and why he joined NABVETS.
 John Mustain is the Director of the Veterans Outreach Epilepsy Foundation of Kentuckiana and organizer of the Kentucky Veteran of the Year program.

 It happened by pure chance.
 While attending the Kentucky State Fair with thousands of people in attendance, I noticed two ladies wearing black berets and a yellow, black, and white flash that read, "NABVETS: Positive Lifestyle For Veterans".
 Being that I am a veteran and was at the fair looking for veterans as part of my work at the Epilepsy Foundation of Kentuckiana, I was immediately interested in learning more about who they were and what they represented. . . . continue reading.